jmoracalzas/analysing-data-with-python/Project_1/README.md

-# Project 1: Analysing data with Python 3 and Microsoft Excel
+# Project 1: Generating data with Python 3

 ## Introduction <br />
-This projects was designed to facilitate learning activities.
-It focuses on utilising basic programming techniques to implement input, output, control flow, GUI development and finally integrating Python 3 and Microsoft Excel.
+This project was designed to facilitate learning activities.
+It focuses on utilising basic programming techniques to implement input, output, control flow and GUI development with Python 3.

 ## Stages <br />
 1. *Generation of data*<br />